jooeun/100-days-of-code/log.md

 **Today's Progress**: Got through a couple of problems fairly easily.
 First attempt at binary addition got me 16th percentile among the C# submissions.
 Was able to get up to 100% after getting rid of unnecessary reversing operations and realizing I should use multiple and decreasing indices.

 **Thoughts**: Things are starting to come a bit easier, even after an initial fail.
 Understanding strangers' code is also getting easier, too.

+### Day 11 (T9): September 13, 2018

+**Today's Progress**: First shot at implementing "IndexOf", got it right the first time but the performance didn't rank all that high (~77%, but that might also have been due to a bunch of cop-out solutions, too).
+Got kind of close to a performant solution but couldn't get all the way through.
+Looked at a fast solution and see the end optimization I should have arrived at.

+**Thoughts**: Yet another day after rest day... more like 100DaysOfCodeIn200Days at this rate :p